directus-labs/guest-authoring/travel-journal/index.md

 </script>
 ```

 Here, we are allowing users to interact with the `journals` collection in Directus.
 This includes functionality for adding new journal entries and editing existing ones.
-We are making use of Vue's reactivity system and Axios for API calls to handle file uploads and CRUD operations on journal entries.
+We are making use of Vue's reactivity system, represented by the [ref](https://vuejs.org/api/reactivity-core.html#ref) and [watch](https://vuejs.org/guide/essentials/watchers.html) APIs, to manage state and react to changes in data, such as the journal ID from the route query.

 This script include key features like: